kanopi/wp-vanilla-theme/README.md

 This starter theme has been modified to use sassified, uses to use NPM and Gulp.

 Requires:
-* Node v10.12.0
+* Node >10.
+Version 14 works nice and is recent
-* Gulp 3
+* Gulp 4

 Notes:
 * NPM does not install the gulp-cli.
 This theme assumes the package is installed globally.
+Docksal installations will need to add `gulp-cli` so it can be run withing the container.
 * package.json and package-lock.json were built within a docksal docker container.
-* NPM packages are out of date.
-These are being updated in the move to Gulp 4.

 To use browser sync besure to update the localUrl found here `gulp/config/browserSync.js`.